 - D13 Deprecated character: A coded character whose use is strongly discouraged. - Deprecated characters are retained in the standard indefinitely, but should not be used.
 They are retained in the standard so that previously conforming data stay conformant in future versions of the standard. - Deprecated characters typically consist of characters with significant architectural problems, or ones which cause implementation problems.
-Some examples of characters deprecated on these grounds include tag characters (see Section 16.9, Deprecated Tag Characters) and the alternate format characters (see Section 16.3, Deprecated Format Characters). - Deprecated characters are explicitly indicated in the Unicode Code Charts.
+Some examples of characters deprecated on these grounds include tag characters (see Section 23.9, Tag Characters) and the alternate format characters (see Section 23.3, Deprecated Format Characters).

+- Deprecated characters are explicitly indicated in the Unicode code charts.
 They are also given an explicit property value of Deprecated=True in the Unicode Character Database. - Deprecated characters should not be confused with obsolete characters, which are historical.
-Obsolete characters do not occur in modern text, but they are not deprecated; their use is not discouraged. - Noncharacter: A code point that is permanently reserved for internal use and that should never be interchanged.
-Noncharacters consist of the values U+nFFFE and U+nFFFF (where n is from 0 to 10{16}) and the values U+FDD0..U+FDEF. - For more information, see Section 16.7, Noncharacters. - These code points are permanently reserved as noncharacters. - D15 Reserved code point: Any code point of the Unicode Standard that is reserved for future assignment.
+Obsolete characters do not occur in modern text, but they are not deprecated; their use is not discouraged. - D14 Noncharacter: A code point that is permanently reserved for internal use.
+Noncharacters consist of the values U+nFFFE and U+nFFFF (where n is from 0 to 10{16}) and the values U+FDD0..U+FDEF. - For more information, see Section 23.7, Noncharacters. - These code points are permanently reserved as noncharacters. - D15 Reserved code point: Any code point of the Unicode Standard that is reserved for future assignment.
 Also known as an unassigned code point. - Surrogate code points and noncharacters are considered assigned code points, but not assigned characters. - For a summary classification of reserved and other types of code points, see Table 2-3.